brian-tex/AboutMe/pages/shell-scripts/what-are-shell-scripts.md

 ---
 layout: page
-title: What are Shell Scripts?
+title: Shell Scripts
-subtitle: #
+subtitle: What they are and when you should use them.
 readtime: true
 ---